 Skillshare free trial: Get Skillshare for free!

-As mentioned above, the platform normally only offers a 7-day free trial, but there is an ongoing promotion offering a Skillshare free month long trial.
+As mentioned above, the platform normally only offers a 7-day free trial, but there is an ongoing promotion offering a Skillshare free month-long trial.

-Previously, a 2-month free trial was offered, but this is no longer the case.
-Still, you can take a lot of classes in a month, so it’s a great way to find out whether or not you like the platform before spending a dime!
+You can take a lot of classes in a month, so it’s a great way to find out whether or not you like the platform before spending a dime!

 With tens of thousands of classes about hundreds of different topics available, it can be hard to pick out the best Skillshare classes from the list.
 Plus, many classes truly aren’t worth your time, so it’s easy to make the wrong choice.